Eating and sleeping are as important as working out when building muscle. Not getting enough calories or sleep will cancel your muscle gains.

 On workout days, you have to eat enough calories to build new muscle.
 On non-workout days, you have to eat enough calories to avoid losing existing muscle.

 If you don’t reach your bodybuilding diet's daily calorie target, your body converts existing muscle and fat into energy.
 That means you lose the muscle you gained.

 The Rock claims to eat nearly 5,000 calories per day.
-See his bodybuilding diet:
+Watch his bodybuilding diet:

-Your own daily calorie target is calculated from what's called your your basal metabolic rate (BMR).
-BMR is the amount of calories you burn just by being awake for a day; your body uses a lot of energy to perform its basic functions like pumping blood and powering your brain.
+Your personal daily calorie target is calculated from what's called your your basal metabolic rate (BMR).
+BMR is the amount of calories you burn just by being awake for a day; your body uses a lot of energy to perform basic functions like pumping blood and powering your brain.